Sphere10/Hydrogen/docs/Blockchain/WAMS.md

   Copyright: (c) Sphere 10 Software Pty Ltd
   License: MIT
 </pre>
 **Abstract**

-A quantum-resistant, many-time signature scheme combining Winternitz and Merkle signature schemes is proposed.
-This construction is compatible with the Abstract Merkle Signature scheme (AMS)[^1] and thus is an AMS-algorithm called "WAMS".
+A quantum-resistant, many-time signature scheme combining Winternitz and Merkle-Signature schemes is proposed.
+This construction is compatible with the Abstract Merkle Signature (AMS) Scheme [^1] and thus is an AMS-algorithm called "WAMS".

 ## 1. Introduction

 WAMS is a specialization of the AMS[^1] scheme parameterized with the standard Winternitz one-time signature scheme (W-OTS).
-WAMS is the quantum-resistant cryptographic scheme used within the VelocityNET P2P platform.
+WAMS is a quantum-resistant cryptographic scheme suitable for blockchain-based applications.

-This document focuses on the OTS-layer aspect of WAMS.
-Merkle-Signature Scheme aspects are performed in the AMS-layer of WAMS which is defined in the AMS document[^1].
-The reader should familiarize themselves with the AMS document as it provides the background and context for AMS-algorithms of which WAMS is one.
+This document focuses only on the OTS-layer of WAMS.
+The merkle signatures themselves are performed as part of the AMS-layer of WAMS which is defined in the AMS document[^1].
+The reader should familiarize themselves with the AMS document as it provides the background context for AMS-algorithms of which WAMS is one.

 ## 2. WAMS Scheme

-The Winternitz Abstracted Merkle Signature Scheme (WAMS) is a general purpose, quantum-resistant signature scheme.

-WAMS is an AMS algorithm that selects the standard Winternitz scheme (W-OTS)  as the underlying the OTS scheme.
+The Winternitz Abstracted Merkle Signature (WAMS) Scheme  is a general purpose, quantum-resistant digital signature scheme.
+WAMS is an AMS algorithm that selects the standard Winternitz OTS (W-OTS) as the OTS parameter.
 As part of the parameter set inherited from AMS, WAMS includes the additional parameters `H` a cryptographic hash function and `w`, the Winternitz parameter.

 The cryptographic hash function used is fundamental to the security of WAMS (an analysis of which is not provided in this document).
-So long as the user selects a standard CHF such as `SHA2-256` or `Blake2b` the security of WAMS follows that of other equivalent standard W-OTS constructions.
-For performance, the use of `Blake2b-128` can be used with an (acceptable) lowering of security for blockchain/DLT applications.
+So long as the user selects a standard Cryptographic Hash Function (CHF) such as `SHA2-256` or `Blake2b` the security of WAMS is equivalent to standard W-OTS constructions.
+For performance, the use of W-OTS# may be used in conjunction with `Blake2b-128` to reduce signature sizes without introducing vulnerability to birthday-class attacks.

 In this construction, the Winternitz parameter `w` refers to the number of bits being simultaneously signed as famously proposed by Merkle[^3] (who was inspired by Winternitz).
 Varying the  parameter `w` changes the size/speed trade-off without affecting security.
 For example, the higher the value the more expensive (and slower) the computations but the shorter the signature and private key size.
 The lower the value the faster the computation but larger the signature and key size.
 The range of values for `w` supported in WAMS is `1 <= w <= 16`.

 Since the WAMS scheme inherits the AMS scheme, it is required to define the following: